putyourlightson/craft-blitz/README.md

 Blitz is actively developed and maintained by [PutYourLightsOn](https://putyourlightson.com/), yet it has had a tremendous amount of support from the Craft CMS community.

-A few people worth mentioning are: Oliver Stark; Andrew Welch; Ben Parizek.
+A few people worth mentioning for their valuable input are:
+Oliver Stark; Andrew Welch; Ben Parizek.